 '''

-value2: world
+This section is the default profile

+it is ALWAYS used.
+So don't put anything here

+that isn't absolutely necessary on every

+environment

+project: tobetterus

+requirements:

+- sqlalchemy

+- flask: ">=0.7"

 some_value: foo

-- # This starts a new document (therefore a new profile)
+--- # This starts a new document (therefore a new profile)

 This profile is the development profile

 as defined by the section directly

 below this comment

 profile: development

 Lists and dictionaries always append the other profile's data

 when profiles are combined

 requirements:

 - ipython

 If it isn't a list or dictionary it's value

 is overridden entirely.

 So the value of some_value if you use the

 development profile will be 'bar'

 some_value: bar

 profile: production

-environment:

-value2: "python world"

 requirements:

 - python-memcached

 - mysql-python

 '''